najmiter/Chitter/README.md

 ### Updates:
 * You can now give input and get highlighted code on the other side:
     * TODO:
         - [x] Make destination registers recognised.
         - [ ] Keep the original spacing in the output as it is in the input.
+        - [ ] Add comments support (single/multi line).